norkskargrot/D_Nocker.github.io/content/blog/2023-4-3-sheepai/index.md

 <img class = imagewithinpost src="/blog/2023-4-3-sheepai/sheep.png">

 Some of my friends and I have begun work on a game themed around Icelandic Shepherding, a peaceful experience where the player wanders the landscape finding and gathering their sheep.
-The first step i've taken in this project is to create a robust sheep AI which can provide all of the behaviour the sheep in the game will need.
+The first step i've taken in this project is to create a robust sheep AI which can provide all of the behavior the sheep in the game will need.

 ## High-level structure